Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Peppers are easy to grow from seed as long as you provide them with enough heat.
 Start your seeds indoors 8 weeks before your last frost.
 Plant them ¼ inch deep and place the container on a heat mat.
 Keep the temperature at 80⁰F to 90⁰F.
 This will result in an ideal soil temperature of 70⁰F.
 When using a heat mat, you will need to water more often because the heat will dry out the soil more quickly.

 Germination should occur with about a week.
 Keep in mind that sweet peppers will germinate faster than hot peppers.

 It is possible to grow peppers from seed without a heat mat.
 It will just take longer for the seeds to germinate, up to 3 to 4 weeks.
 I grow my peppers from seed without a heat mat successfully every year.
 I just start my seeds earlier to allow for the longer germination period.

 You can transplant your seedlings into your garden when night time temperatures are consistently above 50⁰F.
 Plant them 1 inch deeper than the container that they are growing in.
 Just like your tomatoes, peppers have the ability to grow roots from their stems so plant them a little deeper to encourage a larger root mass which will result in larger and healthier plants.
 Plant the seedlings 18 inches apart in rows that are 30 to 36 inches apart.
-Spacing is important to avoid overcrowding which can result in infestations of insects and disease.
+Spacing is important to avoid overcrowding which can result in insect infestation and disease.